 Jeff’s images have received numerous photography awards, including being recognized at Laguna Art-A-Fair as “Best in Photography” in 2016, 2017 and 2018.
 Other recognitions include awards from the National Wildlife Federation, North America Nature Photography Association (NANPA) and the prestigious Nature’s Best Photography Windland Smith Rice International Awards.

 Jeff’s original work is available on both framed and unframed canvas, as well as archival photo paper.
-A percentage of the purchase price of all canvases or framed prints is donated to the Big Life Foundation to support their anti-poaching programs in East Africa.
+A portion of his sales of canvas and framed prints are donated to the Big Life Foundation to support their anti-poaching programs in east Africa.